pbl834610670/ECE445SP25_Team33/README.md

 ## 04/01/2025
 We first tested whether the voltage converter could successfully step up the voltage from 3.7V to 12V.
 After confirming it worked as expected, we connected one end of the converter to the battery and the other end to the vacuum fan.
 We then tested the functionality of the cooling fan to ensure it was able to effectively suck up dust from the table surface.
 In addition, we discussed the design of our robot’s base boards with the staff at the machine shop.
+During our discussion, a serious issue was brought up: since strong airflow is expelled from one of the cooling fan’s ports, using a plastic bin to collect dust would not work effectively.
+Bolin suggested an alternative solution which is using a sock instead of a bin.
+The sock would allow air to pass through while still being able to collect dust.
+I thought this was an excellent idea and a creative solution.

 ![53b5ac126a8ba9f1cceaa6f1c0ef8f8](https://github.com/user-attachments/assets/38aa8087-5397-4762-89d4-8078bfb12500)